adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/K8s_architecture.md

 {{< featuredImage >}}

 This notes is for the course [Kuberenetes for absolute beginners](https://www.udemy.com/course/learn-kubernetes/)
 #### Container orchestration

 Kubernetes is a Container Orchestration technology.
-Docker has its own container orchestraction - docker swarm.
+Docker has its own container orchestration - docker swarm.
 There is also MESOS from Apache.

 The process of automatically deploying and managing containers (scaling up when load increases and scaling down when load decreases) is known as Container Orchestration.